kendrickzhang/Test-Your-Memery-Game/README.md

-# Working-Memory-Game
+# Test λour Memery!
+Game

 A simple photo matching memory game.
-The objective is to click through a series of cards to reveal matching item pairs.
+The objective is to click through a series of tiles to reveal matching item pairs.
 Find all the pairs before the timer hits zero.
 Enjoy!

 --
 Created by Kendrick Zhang.

+General Assembly Student
-WDI Unit-1 Project
+WDI Unit One Project